Binsabbar/oracle-cloud-terraform/modules/public-ip/README.md

 # Public IP

 Create and reserve public IPs in a given compartment.
-This module is self documented, check `variables.tf`
+This module is self documented, check `variables.tf`.

 ## `untracked_ips` vs `tracked_ips`